 Sometimes, you can really get to know someone by taking a look at his or her interests and hobbies.
 Today, we’ll look at one of our consultants and try to understand the man behind the madness – by examining his schedule for this weekend’s GenCon 2013 gaming convention in Indianapolis.

-7pm-11pm, A Night With Dungeons and Dragons: A whole evening of what’s next with D&D Next – the latest edition of the world’s most popular role playing game.
+7 pm-11 pm, A Night With Dungeons and Dragons: A whole evening of what’s next with D&D Next – the latest edition of the world’s most popular role-playing game.
 Last year we had cocktails and Q&A – who knows what we’ll get this year?
-The palpable excitement of geeks awaiting the info frenzy is comparable to a consultant’s mindset just before a big client presentation – can hardly sleep with all the anticipation!
+The palpable excitement of geeks awaiting the info frenzy is comparable to a consultant’s mindset just before a big client presentation – one can hardly sleep with all the anticipation!

-12pm-4pm, Swords and Wizardry 1975: A classic adventure with a classic system’s creator.
+12 pm-4 pm, Swords and Wizardry 1975: A classic adventure with a classic system’s creator.
 This is what GenCon is all about – playing with the legends and the greats, and playing systems old and new.
-Likewise, legacy clients can be some of the most fun accounts to work on, as the trust and rapport with these clients makes trying new projects and coming up with creative solutions together all the more fun.
+Likewise, legacy clients can be some of the most fun accounts to work on, as the trust and rapport with these clients makes trying new projects and coming up with creative solutions together with all the more fun.

-4pm-8pm, D&D Next – Murder in Baldur’s Gate: It wouldn’t be GenCon without trying a new game.
+4 pm-8 pm, D&D Next – Murder in Baldur’s Gate: It wouldn’t be GenCon without trying a new game.
 The consultant in question missed last year’s D&D Next playtests, so this will be new territory… making it eerily similar to onboarding a new client.
 You’ve got to figure out how much damage that broad sword does before you go a-swingin’ it at some goblins.
-Likewise, taking the right measure of any new client is key to ensuring campaign success.
+Likewise, taking the right measure for any new client is key to ensuring campaign success.